-Here I’ll show you how to make a blooming onion in the most delicious way possible.
-Served with a sriracha-lime mayo dip, this is a blooming onion recipe to be reckoned with! – Hungry now?
-Jump to Recipe
+Here I’ll show you how to make a blooming onion in the most delicious way possible!

 For those on dedicated diets, your journey unfortunately ends here.
 For those who can’t wait to wrap their chops around some questionable calories, welcome.
 And in turn, welcome to the most delicious form of fried onion you’ll ever taste.
 Onion rings, you were so last year.

 I don’t know about you, but when I first laid my eyes on a blooming onion, I thought ‘how the heck do you make that!?’.
 But you know what, after a little research and a little (a LOT!) of testing, I’ve come to realise it’s not all that difficult.